SFOE/DIEMO-Documentation/README.md

 # How to query DIEMO

+## Available services

+* [Identify](http://mf-chsdi3.int.bgdi.ch/diemo/services/sdiservices.html#identify-features): This service can be used to discover features at a specific location.
+* [Find](http://mf-chsdi3.int.bgdi.ch/diemo/services/sdiservices.html#find): This service is used to search the attributes of features.

 ## General remarks

-* DIEMO can be queried by the [identify-service of api3.geo.admin.ch](http://mf-chsdi3.int.bgdi.ch/diemo/services/sdiservices.html#identify-features)
 * Use the layerDefs-funcionality to query specific attributes. layerDefs is adapted from [ESRI](https://developers.arcgis.com/rest/services-reference/identify-map-service-.htm)
 * [chsdi3-code](https://github.com/geoadmin/mf-chsdi3/pull/3185)
 * There is no **OR** funcionality

-## Example 1:
+## Identify example:

 [Stations within a distance of 3'500 m from coordinate 2'600'000 / 1'200'000](https://mf-chsdi3.int.bgdi.ch/diemo/rest/services/all/MapServer/identify?geometry=2600000,1200000&mapExtent=0,0,100,100&imageDisplay=100,100,100&geometryFormat=geojson&geometryType=esriGeometryPoint&lang=fr&layers=all:ch.bfe.ladestellen-elektromobilitaet&returnGeometry=true&tolerance=3500&sr=2056)